ccamel/awesome-ccamel/README.md

 - [grommet/design-kit](https://github.com/grommet/design-kit) - Grommet Design Kit
 - [grpc-ecosystem/awesome-grpc](https://github.com/grpc-ecosystem/awesome-grpc) - A curated list of useful resources for gRPC
 - [guilyx/guilyx](https://github.com/guilyx/guilyx) - Dynamic Profile with github statistics, coding info (time and languages) with WakaTime and music status with the spotify API, leave a ⭐ if you like it
+- [hazae41/network](https://github.com/hazae41/network) - An anonymous PoW token to monetize the web
 - [himynameisdave/git-label-faces](https://github.com/himynameisdave/git-label-faces) - :stuck_out_tongue_winking_eye: Label your issues with face labels!
 - [ibraheemdev/modern-unix](https://github.com/ibraheemdev/modern-unix) - A collection of modern/faster/saner alternatives to common unix commands.
 - [integrations/slack](https://github.com/integrations/slack) - Bring your code to the conversations you care about with the GitHub and Slack integration